ICARION-Project/ICARION/validation/README.md

 **Version:** 1.0
 **Last Updated:** 2025-12-04
 **Branch:** `release/v1.0-prep`
-**Goal:** Systematic validation of physics and performance for v1.0 release
+**Goal:** Systematic validation of physics and performance for v1.0 release.
+The full validation suite ships with this repository and can be executed by any user (no external assets required).

 ⚠️ **IMPORTANT: Validation Suite vs CTests**